-3

-Figure 3.10: Step 3.18, Opening the Slave AXI file
+Figure 3-10: Step 3.17, Opening the Slave AXI file

+Now that we have a suitable development environment now in place, we can begin to develop our AXI peripheral.
+In the next sections of this manual, we will extend the operation of our new IP and repackage it so that we can upgrade the instantiated component in the high-level module.

-4. Customising the Custom IP
+Customising the Custom IP

-In this section we will first go through the generated Slave AXI file to explain how the AXI protocol works, via a tutorial on the AXI-LITE interface, and followed up by simple modifications to the Custom IP component to set the stage for extending the generated functionality provided by Vivado.
+This sections provides an AXI-LITE interface tutorial and will walk you through the Slave AXI file that was generated in Section 3.
+You will be modifying the Custom IP component to set the stage for extending the generated skeleton implementation.

-4.a AXI Tutorial
+AXI Tutorial

-Advanced eXtensible Interface (AXI) is a protocol developed by ARM which is a mechanism for controlling shared bus access.
+The Advanced eXtensible Interface (AXI) bus protocol was developed by ARM to control access to a shared bus.
 Some of the key features of this protocol are as follows:

-Separates address, control and data lines
+Independent address, control and data lines

-Incredibly simple handshaking, due to the separate control lines
+Incredibly simple handshaking due to the independent control lines

-Burst mode transfer supported with the provision of only a starting address
+Burst mode transfer support with the provision of only a starting address

-Uses a Master Slave model, with the Master being solely responsible for the arbitration of the bus, directing writes and requesting reads from the Slave
+Uses a Master Slave model, with the Master being solely responsible for the arbitration of the bus; directing writes and requesting reads from the Slave

-See the “AXI Reference Guide” [2] for extensible documentation of the AXI protocol
+This section is limited to an overview of the AXI protocol.
+For more information, see the “AXI Reference Guide” [2].

-The Master accesses the Slaves by loading the address bus with an address that is within the Slave’s assigned address range.
-Because the address bus is shared between all Slaves it is generally the responsibility of the Slave to ignore any request to an address if the address is not within its assigned range, before acting upon a request to transfer data.
-However when connection automation is run on your Custom AXI IP, Vivado inserts an AXI Interconnect between the real Master (the Zynq Processor) and the Slave IP (See the “Xilinx AXI Interconnect documentation” [3] for the implementation of the interconnect).
-Essentially, it does most of the heavy lifting on arbitration and implements a bus like interface via multiplexers and internally embedded routing data.
+The Master accesses a connected Slave by first applying an appropriate address on the address bus.
+Each Slave then determines if the provided address lies within its assigned addressable range before either ignoring or acting on the request.
+When connection automation was run on your Custom AXI IP, Vivado inserted a Xilinx AXI Interconnect between the Master and your Slave IP (See the “Xilinx AXI Interconnect documentation” [3]).
+The Interconnect provides a layer of abstraction that prevents a Slave from receiving any signal, unless the significant bits of the address match the assigned address range of the Slave.
+This is achieved by multiplexers and internally embedded routing data and explains why the observable address width of your Slave IP may not match the width of the bus.
+The downside of this abstraction layer is the introduction of some delay (which will be seen in the timing diagrams in the following subsections).

-The implication of this is that the Slave and Master AXI components can be significantly simplified such that they do not have to check addresses on the bus, and once the ready/valid signals are asserted for a particular Slave it does not have to re-check addresses.
-This further builds abstraction allowing simpler and more generalised Slaves (variable addresses) to be connected to Master components, the downside of this is that this introduces some delay (which will be seen in the timing diagrams in the following subsections).
-A detailed explanation for the delays can be found in the “Xilinx AXI Interconnect documentation” [3].

-4.a.i AXI Writes
+AXI Writes